-In addition, the staff continues to estimate that each of those 24 registered entities would incur 80 hours initially for the preparation of written policies and procedures to obtain verification of transaction terms, or 1,920 hours in the aggregate.
+In addition, the staff estimated that each of those 24 registered entities would incur 80 hours initially for the preparation of written policies and procedures to obtain verification of transaction terms, or 1,920 hours in the aggregate.
 Each of those 24 registered entities would incur 40 hours annually to maintain those policies and procedures, or 960 hours in the aggregate.
-The staff continues to estimate that this will result in an annual burden of 66.7 hours per entity, or 1,600 hours annually in the aggregate.18
+The staff estimated that this will result in an annual burden of 66.7 hours per entity, or 1,600 hours annually in the aggregate.